 “Huh?
 But everyone thinks seven figures means millions of dollars, right?”

 His grin of perfect teeth widens as he counts off each number on his fingers.
 “One, one, three, eight, one, two, four.
 How many numbers is that?”
 He shoves one hand with five extended digits and the other with two extended into my face.

 “Now you’re catching on.
 So you see, technically, I didn’t lie, did I?
 Besides, you know what my total sales are now since that book came out?
 Over $100,000.
 So now I’m up to six figures using your method of accounting and eight using mine.”

 As I try and edge away from this fishy guy toward a real customer, he makes me what he claims is an offer you can’t refuse.
 “How about us swapping reviews?
 You’ve got eleven books out and I have fifteen.
 You review all of mine and give them all five stars and I’ll do that same for all of yours.
-But you can’t just write one of those fake reviews that are only one or two sentences long.”
+But you can’t just write one of those fake kinds of reviews .”

-“You know what I mean; the ones they say this book was a great read or a real page turner or it told me everything in order to succeed.
+“You know what I mean; the ones they say this book was a real page turner or it told me everything I need to know in order to succeed.
 Any potential buyers who read that kind of tripe know it’s just a canned review.”

 “But I thought that reciprocal reviews between authors were unethical and against Amazons terms for reviews.”